JasonPollman/Dist.io/ReadMe.md

 ### Timeouts
 Request timeouts can be set in 3 different ways.

-1. On the master singleton (for all slaves)
+1. On the master singleton (for all slaves and all requests)
 1. On the slave instance (for a specific slave)
 1. In the request metadata (for a specific request)

-Each value overrides the next.
+Each subsequent value overrides the next.

 ```js
 // All in ms.